Recipe: Black as Coal Steak with Mushrooms

 - 8 oz. cooked pasta

 Preheat oven to 475 degrees.
-Rehydrate dried mushrooms in 1½ cup warm water for 15 min.
-Drain and save ½ cup of the liquid.
+Rehydrate dried mushrooms in warm water for 15 min.
+Drain and save 1/2 cup of the liquid.
 Chop rehydrated mushrooms and portobello.
 In a small saucepan, melt butter and saute shallots until translucent, about 2 min.
-Add mushrooms, black garlic, mushroom liquid, ¼ tsp.
-Cook County and wine and stir to combine.
+Add mushrooms, black garlic, mushroom liquid, 1/4 tsp.
+Cook County, and wine.
+Stir to combine.
 Simmer for about 5 min. or until mushrooms cook down by one quarter.
 Set aside.
-Heat a clean, dry saute pan to medium-high and rub steaks on both sides with remaining 2 Tbsp. of Cook County.
-Sear steaks for about 1 min. per side.
-Remove from heat.
-Pour mushroom mixture in the bottom of an oven-proof pan and place steaks on top.
-Place in oven and cook for 5 minutes or until desired doneness is achieved.
-Remove steaks from pan and reserve ¼ cup of mushroom mixture.
-Stir cooked pasta into mushroom mixture and serve with steak.
+Heat a dry saute pan to medium-high and rub steaks on both sides with remaining 2 tsp. of Cook County.
+Sear steaks for about 2 min. per side or until you have built a slight crust on each side.
+Check inner temperature and finish steaks in the oven to desired doneness if needed (135 degrees for rare, 155 for medium, or 165 for well).
+Let steaks rest for about 5 min. before slicing.
+Meanwhile, stir pasta and mushroom mixture together and season with salt and pepper.
+Serve mushrooms and pasta with sliced steak on top.

-Place remaining ¼ cup of mushroom mixture on top of plated steaks.
-For a creamy version, add 1 Tbsp. of sour cream to pasta when mixing it with mushrooms.
+For a creamy version, add 1 Tbsp. of sour cream to pasta and mushroom mixture.